saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 Every subsequent test execution will generate a new "Visual Build" and will be marked as ["For Review"](#visual-statuses).
 This is because:

 - a new baseline snapshot could be generated for the new test execution, see also [Reviewing and Approving Baselines](#reviewing-and-approving-baselines) and [Accept Only New](#accept-only-new).
-- you need to review the visual differences between the new snapshot and the previously approved baseline snapshot.
+- you need to review the visual differences between the new snapshot and the previously accepted baseline snapshot.

 The process of reviewing and approving the visual differences is the same as described in [Reviewing and Approving Baselines](#reviewing-and-approving-baselines).